Bjmrzd/Bjmrzd/README.md

 ## Status: Student

+## Short Description:
+Former psychology student converted to Computer Science Students to gain a large and various panel of skills for personal and professional uses and projects.

 ## About me:

 - I'm learning to code and gain skills in multiple programming languages in hope to one day be able to work on video games.